wybert/nvim/readme.md

 # Important

-Use slime with tmux/zellij and neovim.
+Use vim instead, since it works for most of the cases and run everywhere!!!.
+I am not using any fancy neovim feathures cause to archive this feathure I could use code or zed.

 It works well in linux but when in windows it seems very slow.
 But in windows or mac vs code will be a better choice.
 This only works on some servers if I could not use vs code like somehow my remote ssh server in vscode is not working on my stupid windows machine.

 The slime is slow because of the fish shell I use.
 Put this in the vim config file to make it faster. see [https://github.com/jpalardy/vim-slime/issues/204](https://github.com/jpalardy/vim-slime/issues/204).